Rhelli/Private-Events-App/README.md

 > N.B.
 The invitation creation page is available to visit in this version however functionality to send invitations to other users has not yet been implemented.

+## ⚒️ The Project Brief

+The specifications and the guides to the project can be found The Odin Project's [Associations](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations) page.

+The focus of this project is on forming the correct associations between different models.
+Namely, in this project, we have three main models to work with - users, events and invitations.
+A brief breakdown as to the associations:
+  - Users can have many events as both hosts and as party attendees
+  - Events can have many users as attendees
+  - Invitations can have one owner and one creator.

+From examining the above, it should be clear that what is therefore required is a correct use of many-to-many relationships and foreign keys.

+As an additional requirement to this project (not listed on the TOP project page) is the implementation of TDD with the use of RSpec and Capybara.

 ***********

 ## 🖼️ Previews